Skip to main content

 Your final handoff should make approval easier by tying delivery to validated results, not just files.
 Use the same evidence chain each time: agreed business goal, observed user behavior, and your recommendation.

 This matters more than a polished handoff.
 Maze frames research value as tracking impact, calculating returns, and presenting research as a driver of business growth.
 Instead of ending with "here is the Figma file," end with a short result narrative: what you tested, what users did, and what should happen next.
-If a metric is still pending, state it clearly with a placeholder like "Add current outcome delta after verification."
+If a metric is still pending, state it clearly as current outcome delta pending research-record verification.

 Keep your reporting structure explicit.
 A planning document helps align goals, methodology, and metrics before testing so stakeholders are working from shared study parameters.
 If you used a moderated-study template, name that limitation: moderated methods are not automatically transferable to unmoderated or mixed-method studies without adaptation.